zlianghahaha/zlianghahaha.github.io/_pages/about.md

 * One paper accepted to **QCE**, Cheers!
 June.2022
 * **Zhiding** and Hanrui has organized quantum computing systems lecture series, please check [Our Website](https://sites.nd.edu/quantum/) sign up on the mail list and follow the update!
 Welcome to contact for give a talk in our series!
 * **Zhiding** has been selected as a **DAC Young Fellow**, Cheers!
 Thanks for the **500$** travel grant from DAC!
 April.2022
-* The first paper that claim a new paradiam Variational Quantum Pulse (VQP) for machine learning tasks is available on arxiv!
-Thanks Hanrui, Jinglei and all collaborators.
-April.2022
 * Become a contributor to [TorchQuantum](https://github.com/mit-han-lab/torchquantum) and aim to extend the functionabilty of support quantum pulse, thanks Hanrui!
 Feb.2022
 * **Zhiding** has been selected as a **DAC Young Fellow**, Cheers!
 Nov.2021
 * Two papers will be published on **ICCAD**, Cheers!
 Sep.2021